Gradient Flow Sampler-based Distributionally Robust Optimization: A Gradient Flow Framework for Sampling from Worst-case Distributions

 \subsubsection{Rejection Sampler}

-We also propose Algorithm~\ref{alg:SDRO_rgo} based on rejection sampler (RGO).
-This approach is based on the backward step of the proximal sampler \citep{lee2021structured,chen2022improved,wibisono2025mixing}, as detailed in Section~\ref{sec:rgo}.
-However, this method requires the loss function to be $L$-smooth and cannot be applied when $\tau$ is relatively large, a limitation we will demonstrate in later experiments.
+We also propose Algorithm~\ref{alg:SDRO_rgo}, which is a DRO algorithm based on rejection sampler (RGO).
+This approach is based on the backward step of the proximal sampler \citep{lee2021structured,chen2022improved,wibisono2025mixing}, as detailed in Appendix\ref{sec:rgo}.
+However, this method requires the loss function to be $L$-smooth and cannot be applied when $\tau$ is relatively large, which we will demonstrate in later experiments.

+\begin{remark}[\textbf{Dynamic interpolation: merits of a dynamic model}] Our gradient flow framework produces a principled family of distributions $\{\rho_t\}_{t\geq 0}$, where each $\rho_t$ solves a well-defined variational problem and corresponds to a specific perturbation intensity controlled by $t$.
+This dynamic structure has practical value: when the terminal distribution $\rho_{t_T}$ produces unrealistic samples under a ``bad'' hyperparameter (Figure~\ref{fig:evolution-image}), one can directly select an earlier $\rho_{t_i}$ for sample-based SGD without re-running the sampler with a different parameter (e.g.\ a smaller $\tau$).
+Unlike post-hoc interpolation between independent runs, every $\rho_t$ along the flow inherits structural guarantees from gradient flow theory, in particular monotone energy dissipation along $F$.